 - Level: Intermediate to advanced

-- Waves: Powerful beach breaks
+- Wave type: Powerful beach break

 Peniche for Beginners vs Experienced Surfers